queso-fuego/amateuros/README.md

 Current Standing:
 ---
 * 32bit protected mode, all ring 0, no paging (yet).
 Will probably stick to ring 0 only when/if it's set up, and plan on paging and memory management in the nearish future.
 * Initial interrupt support for exceptions, system calls (using int 0x80), regular software interrupts, and the PIC.
+PIC IRQs 0 & 8 are implemented for PIT channel 0 (at a default rate of ~1000hz for sleep() syscalls, though you can change this as needed) and CMOS Real time clock (at a default rate of 1024hz).
-Limited to no interrupt handlers are implemented for most of these, but there are places and functions to implement your own as desired.
+IRQ1 for keyboard handling should be added soon, at least for scancode set 1.
+Currently keystrokes are retrieved from the PS/2 data port 0x60 in a busy loop.
+There are also places and functions to implement your own interrupts as desired.
 * Vesa Bios Extensions for graphics modes.
 On boot you can type in desired X resolution, Y resolution, and bits per pixel values, or take a default of 1920x1080 32bpp.
 If trying to run on actual hardware, ensure you know what your hardware supports!
 Trying to run unsupported modes may damage your hardware!!
 * "Generic" bitmap font support.
-Add a font in the style of the current fonts in /src (see testfont or termu* files) with a 2 byte width/height "header", add the filename to ASM_FILES in the makefile, and use 'chgFont <filename>' after booting.
+Add a font in the style of the current fonts in /src (see testfont or termu* files) with a 2 byte width/height "header", add the filename to ASM_FILES in the makefile, and use 'chgfont <filename>' at the prompt after boot.
 * Barely functioning text/hex editor for 512 byte length files, and a 4 function calculator.
 More programs to come in the future.
 * Ability to save and load text or binary (hex) files.
 Valid x86 binary files can be run from the hex editor if the file length is <= 1 sector, or from the main kernel command line if set up in the file table.
 Binary files written in the hex editor are auto-ended with a '0xCB', or far return.
-That probably doesn't work, and will chang when better memory management and program loading is developed.
+That probably doesn't work, and will change when better memory management and program loading is developed.
-* Several commands available for the in-built kernel "shell" such as del, ren, chgColors, chgFont, etc. A list of available commands is in the kernel.c source, in main(), where they're prefixed with "cmd".
+* Several commands available for the in-built kernel "shell" such as del, ren, chgcolors, chgfont, etc. A list of available commands is in the kernel.c source, in kernel_main(), where they're prefixed with "cmd*".
 Eventually there should be a better implementation like a "help" command or similar to list available commands and descriptions at runtime.

 TODO (There's ALWAYS more to do e.g. lots of TODOs in the source files, this list is updated when/if I remember):
 ---